How to Write a Media Plan for Earned Media

 - It's a mistake to start thinking about products and process first.
 What you need to do instead is to think about how to reach your audiences.
 After that, you can start thinking about products and develop a strategic plan to accomplish your job.

-- If you only focus on (let's say) newspapers, you'll miss a giant chunk of the population who only listen to the radio or watch television to get their news and be entertained.
-See this related post on why if you're not on TV (or radio) you don't exist.
+- If you only focus on newspapers, for example, you'll miss a giant chunk of the population who only listen to the radio or watch television to get their news and be entertained.
 Remember, your media plan has to include ideas and strategies for reaching out to every form of mass media and that includes newspapers, magazines, blogs, radio, and television.

 - Think Like a Reporter